-General Ann Dunwoody will be a featured speaker at our 9th Annual Golf Classic Event on Monday May 20th.
+General Ann Dunwoody was the featured speaker at our 9th Annual Golf Classic Event.
 Ann is the former commanding general of one of the Army’s largest commands, the US Army Materiel Command.
 She is the first woman in US military history to achieve a four-star officer rank.
 She led many divisions at home and abroad and commanded at every level.
 She also supported the largest deployment and redeployment of US forces since WWII.
 She is the author of the book, A Higher Standard: Leadership Strategies from America’s First Female Four-Star General, where she shares nearly four decades of military experiences and shares her effective leadership skills , revealing the principles that guided her to her historic appointment.

 Bluffton, SC May 6, 2019 – After sponsoring 25 Charity Polo matches, the Rotary Club of Okatie- Bluffton is transitioning leadership of the event to the joint care of the Lowcountry Foundation for Wounded Military Heroes (LFWMH) and the 200 Club of the Coastal Empire.
 Both charitable organizations have agreed to host the next event scheduled for Sunday, October 27th, 2019 at the Rose Hill Equestrian Center.
 The event will be renamed to “Polo 4 Heroes” – with proceeds from the event benefiting our local heroes and their families -- military veterans, firefighters, law enforcement officers injured in the line of duty.